ap29600/dama-rs/README.md

            // the minimum value
            100.0,
            // the maximum value
+           "xbacklight -get",
+           // the command to run in order to get the initial value.
+           // this will be clamped between maximum and minimum values.
            "xbacklight -set"]
            // the command to be executed when the slider is moved.
            // the current value of the slider is added to the end